kstenerud/concise-encoding/cte-specification.md

 A list begins with an opening square bracket `[`, whitespace separated contents, and finally a closing bracket `]`.

+Note: While this spec allows mixed types in lists, not all languages do.
+Use mixed types with caution.

 Example:

     [1 "two" 3.1 {} nil]